The weather in Jamaica is the main reason why so many tourists flock to this beautiful island.

 September to November is not the best time to travel as the probability of rainfall is very high.

 Now you know what the weather in Jamaica is like.
-You can also read the pages below for more information on our weather.
+You can also visit The Weather Channel for more information on our weather.
 Enjoy!

 Subscribe to my monthly newsletter and receive all the latest deals, savings, tips and secrets